apify/apify-docs/content/academy/apify_platform/getting_started/creating_actors.md

 ![Build the actor]({{@asset apify_platform/getting_started/images/hello-world-run.webp}})

-If so, it worked!
+If so, it worked! 🥳

 Later on, we'll be working on some more complex actors - this was just a fun and quick exercise to get your toes wet.

 ## [](#next) Next up

-Be on the lookout for more lessons very soon!
+So we've created an actor, but how can we give it some input, then make it do stuff based on that input?
+This is exactly what we'll be discussing in the [next lesson]({{@link apify_platform/getting_started/inputs_outputs.md}})'s activity.